HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

 Each secret specified in `customKeystoreSecrets` is mounted into its own folder under the `/mnt/certs/keystores` directory.
 Each secret specified in `customTruststoreSecrets` is mounted into its own folder under the `/mnt/certs/truststores` directory in the container.
 During system startup, the WebEngine server scans for subfolders under `/mnt/certs/keystores` and `/mnt/certs/truststores`.
 Each subfolder represents a separate mounted secret.
 The server uses keytool and OpenSSL to create the keystore and truststore files and import the provided certificates and keys.
 The keystore is created at `resources/security/key.p12` and the truststore at `resources/security/truststore.p12` within the Open Liberty server directory.

-Helm parameters `customKeystoreSecrets` and/or `customTruststoreSecrets` trigger mounting and processing of the corresponding secrets.
+Helm parameters `customKeystoreSecrets` and `customTruststoreSecrets` trigger mounting and processing of the corresponding secrets.
 A random password is generated and inserted into the XML override snippets, which are created as follows:

 - If keystore secrets are provided, certificate files in the keystore secrets are imported into a keystore override snippet created at
   `configDropins/keystoreOverrides/customKeyStore.xml`